Sermon: Is God a Magician?

 One is the way we are living.
 Two is the understanding involved in the request.
 And number three is the attitude in which the request is made.
-Now when those three are combined with God's will then the answer becomes clear.
+When those three are combined with God's will, then the answer becomes clear.
 He will do it.
 But He will do it in His time and He will do it in a way that will give credence to His Word, to His truth, to His purpose.

 Let us look at an example of a man who did not receive an answer to his prayer that one would expect to find pleasant.
 The apostle Paul in II Corinthians 12 says: